sftpgo/docs/docs/eventmanager.md

 ### Migration from Previous Versions or the Open-Source Edition

+Starting with version `v2.7.20250726`, SFTPGo introduced a new, more powerful templating system for the EventManager.

+If you're upgrading from a version **prior to `v2.7.20250726`** or from the Open-Source version, you will need to **manually migrate your existing actions** to the new templating syntax to ensure correct behavior.

-Before introducing the template system, we relied on simple placeholder replacements and tried to guess whether to output strings or JSON automatically—for example based on the configured `Content-Type` header in HTTP requests.
-This approach was error-prone and limiting.
+In earlier versions (both Enterprise and open-source), event actions relied on simple placeholder replacement and attempted to automatically determine the output format, such as plain text or JSON, based on headers like `Content-Type`.
+This approach was limited and sometimes unreliable.
 Now, you need to be more explicit by using `toJson` and related functions where appropriate to ensure correct formatting.

 Additionally, some placeholders were removed because their functionality can now be easily achieved using the built-in functions.